RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

 ---
-Title: Recovering a Failed Cluster
+Title: Recover a failed cluster
-description:
+linktitle: Recover a cluster
+description: How to use the cluster configuration file and database data to recover a failed cluster.
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
+aliases: [
+    /rs/administering/troubleshooting/cluster-recovery.md,
+    /rs/administering/troubleshooting/cluster-recovery/,
+]
 ---
-When a Redis Enterprise Software (RS) cluster fails, you must use the cluster configuration file and database data to recover the cluster.
+When a Redis Enterprise Software cluster fails, you must use the cluster configuration file and database data to recover the cluster.

 {{< note >}}